Test00DezWebSite/apibot/README.markdown

 I have OCD.
 It's really handy when creating a large project though.
 As such, there's a clearly outline directory structure and format that developers should following when submitting additional scripts:

  1. Everything must be written in CoffeeScript.
- 2. Each script must be namespaced in it's own folder:
+ 2. Each script must be namespaced in it's own folder.
-		/[SCRIPT]
-			/[SCRIPT].coffee
-			/config(.example).json
- 3. All view files must be written in Jade and placed in the views directory:
+ 3. All view files must be written in Jade and placed in the views directory.
-	  /[SCRIPT]
-			/views
-				/[VIEW FILES]
  4. You code must be properly namespaced and very readable.
 If it makes sense to breaks things into smaller modules, break them into smaller modules and files.

+See the github one for an example.

 FAQ
 ---